instana/terraform-provider-instana/docs/resources/sli_config.md

 Management of SLI configurations.
 A service level indicator (SLI) is the defined quantitative measure of one characteristic of the level of service that is provided to a customer.
 Common examples of such indicators are error rate or response latency of a service.

 API Documentation: <https://instana.github.io/openapi/#operation/createSli>

-## ⚠️ BREAKING CHANGES - Plugin Framework Migration (v6.0.0)

- **This resource has been migrated from Terraform SDK v2 to the Terraform Plugin Framework**.
-The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block struture.

 **Note:** SLI Configurations cannot be changed.
 An update of the resource will result in an error.
 To update an SLI you need to create a new SLI and delete the old one.

+## ⚠️ BREAKING CHANGES - Plugin Framework Migration (v6.0.0)

+ **This resource has been migrated from Terraform SDK v2 to the Terraform Plugin Framework**.
+The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block structure.

 ## Migration Guide (v5 to v6)